 3D flow characteristics of the main tests were analysed.
-The impacts of the pier and abutment in proximity on the maximum scour depth at the abutment and piers were discussed separately.
-These impacts was also analysed in terms of scour hole characteristics and the relationship between scour volume and cross-section.
+The impacts of a pier and abutment in proximity to one another on the maximum scour depth at the abutment and piers were discussed separately.
+These impacts were also analysed in terms of scour hole characteristics and the relationship between scour volume and cross-section.
 Several empirical equations for prediction of the scour depth at a pier near an abutment were derived from experiments.
-The effect of the pier and abutment in proximity on the temporal evolution of the scour hole was also discussed in Appendix A.
+The effect of a pier and abutment in proximity to one another on the temporal evolution of the scour hole is also discussed in Appendix A.